Glossary of ELC terms

 Field experiences: The time that early childhood teacher candidates spend in early childhood classrooms that is a requirement for their early childhood degree.

-iMovie: A by importing video footage.program that enables Macintosh computer users to edit their own movies.
+iMovie: A video editing software program that enables Macintosh computer users to edit their own movies. by importing video footage.

 Learning community: A group of early childhood staff from different agencies that undertook a semester of professional development together during Practicum.

 Literature: Published articles in early childhood professional journals.

 NAEYC: The National Association for the Education of Young Children is a leading organization in USA regarding the care, learning and development of young children birth through 8 years.